isotropy/babel-plugin-isotropy-keyvaluedb/README.md

 ======================================
 This module is a babel plugin that transpiles array operations into corresponding kv-db operations.
-It uses isotropy-ast-analyzer-db for AST analysis.
+It uses isotropy-ast-analyzer-keyvaluedb for AST analysis.

 This is part of the isotropy framework (www.isotropy.org).